 Last year the court announced 8 new Masters out of 58 candidates for a 13.7% pass rate.

-Now what those numbers don’t tell is how many individuals passed 1 or even 2 of the three exam components which they can carry over to the next examination period without having to retake.
-So a candidate who passed the Theory examination in 2015 but failed Practical and Tasting could spend the next three consecutive years attempting to pass the remaining two until finally they have achieved the trifecta.
+Now what those numbers don’t tell is how many individuals passed 1 or even 2 of the three exam components.
+These scores can be carried over to the next examination.
+Let’s say we have a candidate who passed the Theory examination in 2015 but failed Practical and Tasting.
+This candidate could then spend the next three consecutive years attempting to pass the remaining two.
 After that, though, unsuccessful candidates will need to retake the whole exam.

-It’s very likely that 2018 wasn’t the first rodeo for several of the 24 new Master Sommeliers which could help explain why this year saw so many successful candidates.
+It’s very likely that 2018 wasn’t the first rodeo for several of the 24 new Master Sommeliers.
+This could help explain why this year saw so many successful candidates.

 The SOMM Effect?

-When news of the huge number of new Master Somms was trickling through the wine Twitterati, one common refrain to the large number was that there is likely more people working towards Master Sommelier certification due to the popularity of the 2013 documentary film SOMM that followed the path of Ian Cauble, Dustin Wilson, DLynn Proctor and Brian McClintic as they took their examinations.
+One theory on the large class was that it was because more people were taking the exams.
+Credit is given to the 2013 documentary film SOMM for sparking interest in the field.
+This film followed the path of Ian Cauble, Dustin Wilson, DLynn Proctor and Brian McClintic as they took their examinations.

 Wilson and McClintic would go on to pass all the Master Sommelier exams in February 2011, being 2 of 6 who passed out of 30 (20% pass rate).
 The following year, Cauble would earn his MS as part of a group of 7 out of 62 candidates taking the exam (11.2%).